 - 9.01 Referral to Committee.
 (1) Upon first reading of any measure, the measure shall be passed to the Speaker for referral.
 Not later than seven calendar days following such reading, the measure shall be referred by the Speaker to any special committee. - (2) Referrals shall be listed on the committee referral notice which shall be made available to the members or announced by the presiding officer immediately following the measure's first reading.
 Referrals shall be posted in the House Measure History Report and upon convening of the House, the Journal shall include a cumulative listing of all referrals in order by date. - 9.05 Committee Reports.
 After it is submitted to the Desk, every committee report recommending amendments to a measure shall be sent by the Chief Clerk to the Publication Services unit of the Legislative Counsel for examination in the same manner as bills are examined by the unit. - 9.10 Consideration of Committee Reports.
 (1) Reports from committees shall be listed on the committee report file, which shall be made available to the members or be read under the order of business of Special Committee Reports in the numerical order of the measure, except that reports on appropriation measures shall precede reports of other measures.
-Committee recommendations shall be posted in the House Measure History Report and upon convening of the House, the Journal shall include a cumulative listing of all committee recommendations in order by date. - (2) No motion is required to adopt a committee report. - 9.15 Minority Reports; Dissents.
-(1) The notice of intent to file a minority report may only be applied to a measure reported out of a House policy committee.
-They shall notify the Chair and committee staff no later than two hours after adjournment of the committee meeting during which such final action was taken. - 9.32 When a Bill Goes to Second Reading.
+Committee recommendations shall be posted in the House Measure History Report and upon convening of the House, the Journal shall include a cumulative listing of all committee recommendations in order by date. - (2) No motion is required to adopt a committee report. - 9.32 When a Bill Goes to Second Reading.
 (1) Prior to third reading and final consideration, a bill must be read a second time.
-No motion affecting the status of the bill on second reading will be in order - (2) When a bill is reported favorably without amendments, the bill shall be placed on the next available calendar for second reading.
+No motion affecting the status of the bill on second reading will be in order. - (2) When a bill is reported favorably without amendments, the bill shall be placed on the next available calendar for second reading.
 When a bill is reported favorably with amendments, the bill shall be placed on the next available calendar for second reading after the amendments or the engrossed bill is made available electronically or printed and distributed to the desks of the members. - 9.35 When a Measure Other Than a Bill Goes to Final Reading.
-(1) When a measure other than a bill is reported favorably and without amendments, the measure shall be placed on the next available calendar for final reading.

-- (2) When a measure other than a bill is reported favorably with amendments, the measure shall be placed on the next available calendar for final reading after the amendments or the engrossed measure is made available electronically or printed and distributed to the desks of the members. - 9.37 When a Bill Goes to Third Reading.
+(1) When a measure other than a bill is reported favorably and without amendments, the measure shall be placed on the next available calendar for final reading. - (2) When a measure other than a bill is reported favorably with amendments, the measure shall be placed on the next available calendar for final reading after the amendments or the engrossed measure is made available electronically or printed and distributed to the desks of the members. - 9.37 When a Bill Goes to Third Reading.
 A bill shall be placed on the Third Reading Calendar on the session day following its second reading or the next available calendar if the bill is reported after having previously been read for a second time.